 Luxury automaker Packard was also on the skids in the early fifties.
 The price war had affected Packard almost as badly as it had Studebaker and Hudson and its old rival Cadillac had eclipsed it in sales and prestige.
 While it had previously been the most elite of American automakers, by 1953, Packard was looking old-fashioned.

-The Packard felt that what the company needed was volume.
+Packard management felt that what the company needed was volume.
 Since the advent of the One-Twenty in 1935, Packard had moved into the near-luxury class then dominated by Buick, but at the cost of much of its former prestige, something new Packard president James Nance was eager to rectify.

 In January 1954, Nash and Hudson agreed to merge, reforming as the American Motors Corporation in May.
 For a time, it seemed that Packard might join them, but its board was wary of AMC, recognizing that the new company would end the year deep in the red.
 In February, the Packard board refused to even hear George Mason’s merger proposal, opting instead to pursue a merger with Studebaker, independent of AMC.

 The Studebaker-Packard marriage almost immediately turned sour.
 In their eagerness, Packard had not requested an independent audit of Studebaker’s books, which proved to be a grievous mistake.
 Shortly after the merger, Packard finance VP Walter Grant determined that Studebaker’s financial position was far more precarious than they had assumed.
 Grant estimated Studebaker’s break-even production level not at 165,000 units, as the company’s proxy statement had asserted, but 282,000, a level Studebaker had only reached at its 1950 peak.
-Studebaker fell well short of even the lower figure for 1954.
+Studebaker production fell well short of even the lower figure for 1954.

 Even with substantial combined tax credits, Studebaker-Packard lost $26 million for 1954.
-Nance and Hoffman initiated a painful cost-cutting program, which included the termination of Raymond Loewy’s consulting agreement and the hiring of Lincoln-Mercury designer Bill Schmidt as VP of styling and Ford designer Duncan McRae as Studebaker chief-stylist.
+Nance and Hoffman initiated a painful cost-cutting program, which included the termination of Raymond Loewy’s consulting agreement and the hiring of Lincoln-Mercury designer Bill Schmidt as VP of styling and Ford designer Duncan McRae as Studebaker chief stylist.
 Nance and Hoffman also negotiated a new UAW contract, the bitter negotiations for which led to Studebaker’s first really protracted strike.
 All these moves failed to stem Studebaker-Packard’s losses, which totaled $29.7 million for 1955.

 Nance had high hopes for an all-new body planned for the 1957 model year, which was to be shared by both Studebakers and Packards.
 Unfortunately, the company didn’t have the $50 million needed for tooling and the corporation’s principal backers refused to extend the necessary credit.
-Two different management-consulting firms looked at the Studebaker-Packard’s financial situation and recommended liquidation.
+Two different management consulting firms looked at the Studebaker-Packard’s financial situation and recommended liquidation.

 Increasingly desperate, Nance turned to the aviation company Curtiss-Wright, which was then earning formidable profits from its defense contracts.
 Curtiss-Wright chairman Roy Hurley (a former Ford manufacturing executive) was not interested in a merger, but floated the idea of a management agreement.
-Hurley offered Studebaker-Packard $10 million for the last of Studebaker’s defense contracts and $25 million for a prepaid rental of company facilities in Michigan and Indiana as well as a three-year agreement for him to manage Studebaker-Packard’s business.
+Hurley offered Studebaker-Packard $10 million for Studebaker’s remaining defense contracts and $25 million for a prepaid rental of company facilities in Michigan and Indiana as well as a three-year agreement for him to manage Studebaker-Packard’s business.
 In exchange, Curtiss-Wright would receive options to purchase 45% of Studebaker-Packard’s stock for around $40 million less than market value.

 It was not a particularly attractive deal for Studebaker-Packard, but Nance had no choice.
-The company’s 1956 losses ultimately totaled $102.3 million and it was losing 40 to 50 dealer franchises a month.
+The company’s 1956 losses ultimately totaled $102.3 million and Studebaker-Packard was losing 40 to 50 dealer franchises a month.
 With Hurley’s help, Nance had to tap the last $15.3 million of Packard’s revolving credit lines just to keep the doors open during the negotiations.
 The Studebaker-Packard board signed the deal in July 1956.

 Nance resigned as soon as the deal was signed, joining Ford Motor Company that fall; Paul Hoffman also departed.
-Hurley named chief engineer Harold Churchill as president, with Eugene Hardig taking Churchill’s place as engineering chief.
+Hurley named chief engineer Harold Churchill as president with Eugene Hardig taking Churchill’s place as engineering chief.

 Packard’s fate was sealed as soon as Nance departed.
-In retrospect, it probably would have been the easier of the two brands to salvage, but Hurley and the board were counting on Studebaker’s ostensibly greater volume and Packard had lost its engine and transmission plant in the Curtiss-Wright deal.
+In retrospect, it probably would have been the easier of the two brands to salvage, but Hurley and the board were counting on Studebaker’s ostensibly greater volume, and Packard had lost its engine and transmission plant in the Curtiss-Wright deal.
 Packard endured two final, ignominious model years as an over-decorated Studebaker and then disappeared for good.

 Studebaker’s volume, meanwhile, was sinking rapidly.
 Its 1958 sales were less than 60,000 units and Studebaker-Packard lost $24.5 million in 1957-58.
-Studebaker’s major problem, aside from an understandable shortage of public confidence, was that all designers Duncan McCrae and Vince Gardner could afford were increasingly desperate rehashes of the 1953 body shell.
+Studebaker’s major problem, aside from an understandable shortage of public confidence, was that all designers Duncan McRae and Vince Gardner could afford were increasingly desperate rehashes of the 1953 body shell.
 It was no longer selling, but Studebaker-Packard could not afford to replace it.

-The only upside during this period was that Studebaker-Packard negotiated a deal to become the new U.S. distributor for Mercedes-Benz, replacing Max Hoffman’s Hoffman Motors in the spring of 1957.
+The only upside during this period was that Studebaker-Packard negotiated a deal to become the new U.S. distributor for Mercedes-Benz, succeeding Max Hoffman’s Hoffman Motors in the spring of 1957.
 There was little financial benefit, since Studebaker-Packard had no real idea how to sell Mercedes cars, but it would prove fortuitous.